tlamadon/blm-replicate/README.md

 #### Access to necessary data files

 __Researchers can directly apply__ for access to `tmp-2003-static.dat` and `tmp-2003-dynamic.dat` by contacting the [IFAU](https://www.ifau.se/).
-These two files are the inputs to the replication package and a copy is stored as part of the replication package on the servers at the IFAU.
-The reference name for our project is IFAU-2015-65.

-These files should be placed in the folder `<working-directory>/data-tmp`.
+These two files are the inputs to the replication code and a copy is stored as part of the replication package on the servers at the IFAU.
+Our two data sets (data-static.dta and data-dynamic.dta) will be stored on a server at IFAU, as part of the project`“IFAU-2015-65 (“dnr65/2015”)`.
+The files will be in a separate folder that can be accessed by anyone who gets clearance from IFAU.

 #### Re-creating these data files

-These two input files are generated using the Swedish employer employee match data.
-The main data source should be the following list of: `selectedf0educ1.dta`, `selectedf0educ2.dta`, `selectedf0educ3.dta`, `selectedf1educ1.dta`, `selectedf1educ2.dta`, `selectedf1educ3.dta`, `selectedfirms9708.dta`.
+Researchers could also re-construct these data sets from the original files, which are available on a server at IFAU, as part of the project `dnr167/2009` that was put together by Benjamin Friedrich, Lisa Laun, Costas Meghir, and Luigi Pistaferri.
+This project and ours will be linked.
+The main data source should be the following list of files: `selectedf0educ1.dta`, `selectedf0educ2.dta`, `selectedf0educ3.dta`, `selectedf1educ1.dta`, `selectedf1educ2.dta`, `selectedf1educ3.dta`, `selectedfirms9708.dta`.

 The following two scripts use these data sources to construct two data files `tmp-2003-static.dat` and `tmp-2003-dynamic.dat`: